 SAML authentication is only available on Pro and Enterprise plans (both self-hosted and on Metabase Cloud).

-• automatically pass user attributes from your SSO to Metabase in order to power data sandboxes
+• Automatically pass user attributes from your SSO to Metabase in order to power data sandboxes.

-• let your users access Metabase without re-authenticating.
+• Let people access Metabase without re-authenticating.

 SAML form